Fantasia (performance): Fantasia in Algeria

 In the Guelba game, the riders approach the other end of the course at a trot.
-The first cry signal is given as soon as they reach it, at which point, they make an extremely fast U-turn and start galloping.
-Those who fall behind must catch up at even higher speed for the alignment of the second stage.
-Although the last two stages are more or less similar to the Temerad, the speed at which the first stage is performed makes the Guelba the most accident prone of the two.
+The first cry signal is given as soon as they reach it, at which point, they make a swift u-turn and start galloping.
+Those who fall behind must catch up at an even higher speed for the alignment of the second stage.
+Although the last two stages are more or less similar to the temerad, the speed at which the first stage is performed makes the Guelba the most accident-prone.

-The individual Fantasia, which can include up to three riders, is performed mostly in eastern Algeria.
-Always galloping from the start, the rider simulates an attack, and after firing, which can be done with one or two rifles successively, the rider then simulates a sabre attack.
+The individual Fantasia, including up to three riders, is performed mainly in eastern Algeria.
+Galloping from the start, the rider simulates an attack, and after firing, which can be done with one or two rifles successively, the rider then simulates a sabre attack.
 The game with two riders involves the two riders galloping at the start, holding each other tightly, boot to boot, sometimes going so far as to entwine the arm of one on the shoulders of the other, giving the impression from afar that it is only a single rider.
 After the volley, the two riders separate and finish the course with a sabre attack display.

 Local artists such as the painter Rachid Talbi and the photographer Nadjib Rahmani have produced artwork featuring the Fantasia in Algeria.